The ultimate Kiteboarding Guide A-Z

 Check out our online shop for everything you need at great prices.
 We are the distributors for Prolimit, Slingshot, and dealers of Liquid Force Kiteboarding.
-We can even deliver straight to your doorstep after your course to save the hassle of airport fees and extra bags.
+We can even deliver straight to your doorstep after your course to save the hassle of extra bags and save airport fees.

 We offer demos to experienced riders so speak to our staff on Santo Domingo bay and ask them to show you our range of equipment.
 If you are still unsure, please get in touch, we are here to help.

 Be careful when buying a used kite, unfortunately, like with any second-hand sales, there is, of course, the risk of buying faulty equipment.
 Here are some tips to help avoid making this mistake.